 - 1. Verification of current contact information for each enrolled student. - a.
-During each regularly scheduled appointment,

-- supervising teachers and support staff shall verify and update student contact information. - 2.
-Notification to parents or quardians of lack of participation within one school day of the recording of a non-attendance day or lack of participation. - a.
+During each regularly scheduled appointment, supervising teachers and support staff shall verify and update student contact information. - 2.
+Notification to parents or guardians of lack of participation within one school day of the recording of a non-attendance day or lack of participation. - a.
 Parents, guardians, or caregivers will be contacted within one school day of the recording of a non-attendance day or lack of participation. - 3.
 A plan for outreach from the Charter School to determine student needs, including connection with health and social services as necessary. - a.
 A reengagement letter will be sent via email or hard copy to parents, guardians, or caregivers whose students are making unsatisfactory educational progress and for whom other forms of outreach have been unsuccessful. - b.
 A preventative meeting will be scheduled to offer resources, including connection with health and social services as needed. - 4.
 A clear standard for requiring a pupil-parent-educator conference to review a pupil's written agreement and reconsider the independent study program's impact on the student's achievement and well-being, consistent with the policies adopted pursuant to Education Code Section 51747(g)(4). - a.
 An Attendance Intervention Meeting (AIM) will be conducted after a student has missed three (3) assignments during any period of 20 school days and is determined to be making unsatisfactory educational progress.
 During the AIM meeting, an evaluation will be conducted to determine whether it is in the best interests of the student to remain in independent study, or whether the pupil should return to the regular school program.
 The meeting shall include a review of the pupil's written master agreement, and reconsideration of the independent study program's impact on the pupil's achievement and well-being, consistent with the policies adopted pursuant Sections 2.4 through 2.6, above.
 If the student and parent/guardian/caregiver elect to stay enrolled, the team will develop an agreement to help support the student to make satisfactory educational progress, including additional resources and supports.
-At a minimum, all parties who signed the master agreement will be in attendance including, but not limited to, the student, parent/quardian/caregiver, the supervising teacher, and the student retention support staff. - b.
-If the student continues to make unsatisfactory
+At a minimum, all parties who signed the master agreement will be in attendance including, but not limited to, the student, parent/guardian/caregiver, the supervising teacher, and the student retention support staff.

-- educational progress, then a Student Retention Meeting (SRM) will be scheduled to review the student's progress, remove any additional barriers, and serve as a last attempt to re-engage the student. - c.
+- b.
+If the student continues to make unsatisfactory educational progress, then a Student Retention Meeting (SRM) will be scheduled to review the student's progress, remove any additional barriers, and serve as a last attempt to re-engage the student. - c.
 If the student continues to make unsatisfactory educational progress, the student will be transitioned out of the program and referred back to their school district of residence.
 Students will receive written notice explaining their rights under Education Code Section 47605 and Section 2.7 above, which includes minimum notice prior to transition (5 days) and the right to a hearing before the effective date of the transition.

-Note: The California Department of Education DataQuest system reports one year dropout rates up to 2017 and one year graduation rates determined through the California School Dashboard.
-The school is a Dashboard Alternative Status School (DASS) as a result of the student population served.
+Note: The California Department of Education DataQuest system reports four-year cohort graduation and dropout numbers for 2020-2021.
+The one-year graduation rate is reported through the California School Dashboard and internal student information systems data was used in the chart below, because it was the most recently available source.
+The school is a Dashboard Alternative School Status (DASS), because the student population served is typically behind in credits.
 The tables display the most current data available.
-N/A is displayed when the school is new and there is no data available to report.
+N/A is displayed when the school is new, or there is no data available to report, because the state did not report their data when this report was published.